 The main change in the new site is that all the councillors can login and edit the site, so watch this space for lots of updates hopefully.
 Creating this system has involved me writing a lot of code for my computing coursework and hopefully it all works and will be used by future councils.

 All the site content is updated by the current councillors using the system I wrote.

-The system is largely PHP, editing a MySQL database via PDO, with some of the inputs updating via AJAX; all the original styling was rewritten into SCSS.
+The system is largely written in PHP which edits a MySQL database via PDO, with some of the inputs updating via AJAX; all the original styling was rewritten into SCSS.

 In light of his debut album release, Michael Robshaw asked me to design his website to promote it.
 I went for a simple single page design to minimalistically show the content.
 I focussed on how the site would resize, aiming to make full use of the width, especially with the videos that I’d produced.